 Expert Tips

-- Slice the tofu into 1-cm to ½-inch-thick pieces, but don't slice it too thinly or it'll result in a very chewy tofu.
-You can also dice the tofu into ¾-inch cubes.
+- Slice the tofu into 1-cm to ½-inch-thick pieces, but don't slice it too thinly.

-- Lower tofu slices away from you to prevent the oil from splashing back at you.
+- Lower tofu slices away from you to prevent oil splash back.

 - Let the tofu cook until golden brown before adding the sauce.